What is Revenue Analytics? Complete Guide (With Examples)

 - Customers in the tech industry have larger average contract values than those in other industries.

-These insights help you create tailored retention and upsell offers to the most valuable customer cohorts and rethink your strategies for those less likely to convert or stay.
+These insights help you create tailored retention and upsell offers to the most valuable customer and rethink your strategies for those less likely to convert or stay.

 Website analytics